RELTeam/bobthebot/README.md

-# Official Website of Zerber
+# BobTheBot Official Website by Zerber

 ## The website open-source files updated but it won't change or update the main website
 ### Please wait until GitHub Actions finishes the development of the changes or updates.
 If it shows a green check mark, reload the site.